Wisdom/dev-docs/generators/templates/sql-tables.overview.md

 ```
 psql \
    -h ${ORG_ID}.sql.wisdom-dashboards.com
-   -d ${DATABASE} \
+   -d wisdom \
    -U ${USER_NAME} \
    -p 5432
 ```

 # Context

 Wisdom collects terrabytes of data.
 We've found that frequently we cannot build reports fast enough- there is just too much information to explore.
 We wanted to expose functionality that our own team has been able to use for quite some time- that is direct SQL access.
-For paid enterprise accounts, you'll be able to batch run SQL queries for your own data across 17 different tables.
+For paid accounts, you'll be able to batch run SQL queries for your own data across 17 different tables.

 <Image img={require('../sql.png')}/>